 Many contracts contain arbitration clauses, which provide that a dispute related to the contract must be resolved through arbitration rather than litigation.
 Consumers may not realize when their contracts with corporations are controlled by these clauses, and they tend to be unfamiliar with the arbitration process.
 Sometimes arbitration clauses are very detailed, governing the choice of arbitrator, the location of the arbitration, and the arbitration fee structure.

 Arbitration can be mandatory or voluntary, and the decision can be binding or non-binding.
 Mandatory arbitration means that the parties must use arbitration to resolve any dispute, while voluntary arbitration means that the parties can explore other options for resolving their dispute before going through arbitration.
 Binding arbitration means that the arbitrator’s decision is final and likely cannot be reviewed by a court unless it involved fraud.
 By contrast, non-binding arbitration means that either side can reject the outcome and pursue litigation instead.
-The outcome of non-binding arbitration can become binding, though, if the two sides agree to accept it or fail to pursue litigation within a certain time as provided by the arbitration clause.

 Choosing the Arbitrator

 For a simple dispute, the parties may retain the services of an independent arbitrator.
 They can review the specific fees and background of arbitrators whom they find online or in the phone book.
 However, an arbitration agreement often will designate a certain arbitration agency to resolve the dispute.
 The main agencies are the American Arbitration Association, the National Arbitration Forum, and JAMS.
 Fees for arbitration agencies usually consist of a percentage of the amount in dispute, in addition to a case service fee paid at the outset.
 These arbitrators tend to have a background in the legal profession, although not all of them do.